-$$(c, a, p){Initial} = \frac{1}{3}(2 \times 0.5 + 0.95, 2 \times 0 + 0.4, 2 \times 0.75 + 0.25)$$ observed ones in practice: much higher availability, roughly equivalent consistency, but very low partitioning tolerance (due to the stock management UI dependency on the availability of the communication link between the local data centre and the cloud).
-This result, and the relationship between the two application designs, is better illustrated in Figure 10 where the exchange of network partitioning for availability is reflected by the positioning of the respective triangles.
+The estimated CAP properties of the application reflect the observed ones in practice: much higher availability, roughly equivalent consistency, but very low partitioning tolerance (due to the stock management UI dependency on the availability of the communication link between the local data centre and the Cloud service).
+This result, and the relationship between the two application designs, is better illustrated in Fig. 8 where the exchange of network partitioning for availability is reflected by the positioning of the respective triangles.